Skip to content

 MA (HONS) DIP ARCH RIBA

 Hugh trained at The University of Edinburgh and set up Hugh Broughton Architects in 1995.
 His projects have gone on to win many awards from organisations including the RIBA, American Institute of Architects, the Civic Trust, the Architects’ Journal, and the British Construction Industry.
-In 2023, HBA won Public Building Architect of the Year at the Building Design Awards, and were named the World's Best Small Architecture Firm by Architizer in 2024.
+In 2023, HBA won Public Building Architect of the Year at the Building Design Awards and in 2024, were named as Creative Conservation Architect of the Year, and won the title of World's Best Small Architecture Firm at the Architizer A+ Awards.

 Hugh has written numerous articles on contemporary architecture and is the author of two architecture guides - to Madrid and London.